As an organisation and in communications with our users, we should write in a way which is clear, compassionate and respectful.

 - use language that makes assumptions about a person’s sexuality

-- only refer to people’s race ethnicity or religion if it’s relevant to the content
+- only refer to people’s ethnicity or religion if it’s relevant to the content

-- ask how people identify themselves, and be aware of complexities within racial, ethnic, and religious identities
+- ask how people identify themselves, and be aware of complexities within ethnic and religious identities

 - recognise the negative impacts of using broad terminology to homogenise diverse communities

-- sense-check the language used with ethnic and racial diversity in mind
+- sense-check your language with ethnic diversity in mind

-- group diverse geographical regions together - spell out specific nationalities, or racial and ethnic groups when relevant
+- group diverse geographical regions together - spell out specific nationalities and ethnic groups when relevant

 - use language that can be linked to harmful stereotypes and assumptions

-- always consider the various religious practices and beliefs that people have - and recognise the diverse needs of people from different faiths within your writing
+- always consider the various religious practices and beliefs that people have - and recognise the diverse needs of people from different faiths in your writing

 - use language that may inherently exclude those of different faiths - for example, referring to certain religious celebrations but not others